 222. The RBAs' 'divorce' (as one senior informant called it) around medical insurance is a prominent instance of the limits to RBAC on joint corporate services.
 For many years, the three agencies had a common medical insurance programme (managed by FAO) and provider for their staff.
 In 2019, when discussions began about a new joint tender, WFP quickly withdrew, calculating that it had the youngest overall staff age profile and would pay less if it arranged a separate insurance contract.
-FAO and IFAD then proceeded with the tender, but late in that process IFAD withdrew, on realizing that FAO had an older p 4.
-The MRS is meant to overcome the challenges of inter-entity administrative compatibility.
-But, as an informant noted, "this requires provisions to be included in the respective policies and procedures for due MRS compliance".
-In February 2021, FAO launched an internal project to overcome the obstacles to MRS compliance within the organization.
+FAO and IFAD then proceeded with the tender, but late in that process IFAD withdrew, on realizing that FAO had an older aggregate age profile (with many retirees in the United States) and that a separate contract would cost IFAD less (see box below).